gvwilson/thirdbit/src/fiction/bear/index.md

 stomach went cold.
 "From the Blight?"
 Noxy gasped.
 "Someone was using Blight magic last night?
 Mope!
 Mope!"

-"Coming!" the gorilla called from two lanes away.
-Noxy heard a chicken squawk as the gorilla trod on it.
+"Coming!" the troll called from two lanes away.
+Noxy heard a chicken squawk as the troll trod on it.
 "What have you found?"

 She grabbed his arm excitedly.
 "He says there was Blighted magic here last night," she hissed, nodding her head at Piqaluujaq.
 The Anuat